EpicND/BeanBot-Discord/README.md

 # BeanBot-Discord
-A Discord Bot For Hypixel Stats
+A Discord Bot For Random pictures of beans